 SOHO designed and developed youth-focused iOS and Android apps in-house from the ground-up; created the name, logo, and brand; and engaged in an algorithmically-optimised install campaign to drive downloads and usage of the app across the region.
 The approach won plaudits and awards, including Winner of the Patient Experience Network Award for Championing the Public, and was subsequently endorsed by institutions such as Great Ormond Street Hospital, the world’s leading children’s hospital.

-The information in the NHS Go apps is primarily sourced from the NHS Choices health database, and has been specifically curated by medical professionals in a bid to make it more youth-friendly, and specific.
+Content in the NHS Go apps is primarily sourced from the NHS Choices health information database, and has been specifically curated by medical professionals in a bid to make it more youth-friendly, and specific.
 To deliver a highly-responsive app, SOHO developed a repurposable middleware server and API to cache, crunch and combine a range of further data-sources in addition.
 An easily-updatable, maintainable app is the result.

 Data from across NHS products was brought together, sometimes for the first time, and normalised in an open-format; thousands of pieces of health information have been categorised and culled into a data structure more readily understood and easily useful to young people than the raw data feed of NHS Choices; and the results have been clear.

 Engagement with the app is high, with average session-lengths of 5+ minutes and 12 screen-views per session.
 And whilst individual usage-data from the app is anonymised, the range of insights collected from users’ aggregate usage of the app has enabled multiple core areas of particular concerns of young people, not previously appreciated, to be identified and addressed through follow-up communications and campaigns.